-Cornell faculty and staff are always thinking of ways to create, enhance or participate in community-engaged initiatives, but they might not have the funds to get their ideas off the ground.
-Engaged Opportunity Grants are designed to help by supporting big and small projects from across the university.
+Cornell faculty and staff are always thinking of ways to create, enhance or sustain community-engaged learning opportunities for undergraduates, but they might not have the funds to support their ideas.
+Engaged Opportunity Grants are designed to help by supporting large and small projects from across the university.

-Check out the list below, or read about previous grantees to see the range of possibilities.
+Read about previously funded projects to see the range of possibilities.

-- projects where students can participate in leadership education, community engagement and/or critical reflection
+- projects where students can integrate their leadership education and community-engaged learning through critical reflection

 - collaborations with diverse partners (e.g., communities, alumni and other university stakeholders) that build student leadership capacity through community-engaged learning

 - co-sponsorship and documentation of community-engaged events